Skip to main content

 How much will consultants and salaried GPs receive?

-• Pay scales for consultants will also increase by 6%, meaning starting basic full-time pay will increase from more than £88,300 to £93,600.
+• Pay scales for consultants have also increased by 6%, meaning starting basic full-time pay will increase from more than £88,300 to £93,600.

 • When that is taken with on-call payments and other activities, the average consultant’s NHS earnings are expected to increase to £134,000 a year.